 Working With Us

 With Strata, your Body Corporate is in safe hands.
 Your money is kept in a trust account that’s reconciled monthly and audited independently every two months.
 You’ll also have 24/7 access to your account through our secure owner portal.
-Switching to Strata is easy – we’ll take care of all the formalities at no cost, and the price you’re quoted for our services is the price you’ll pay.
+Switching to Strata is easy – we’ll take care of all the formalities at no cost.

 ABOUT STRATA TITLE ADMINISTRATION